Is It Okay to Have Multiple Job Interviews

 Mindset and Confidence

-Confidence matters in interviews.
-If imposter syndrome or stress creeps in when juggling multiple conversations, invest time in focused mindset work: rehearse key messages, breathe before meetings, and remind yourself that you get to choose.
-If you’d like a structured approach to boost confidence and negotiation skills, consider the program designed to help professionals build consistent career momentum and negotiation readiness; it teaches repeatable habits for interviews and offers that support both local and international mobility goals.
-Explore how to strengthen career confidence and negotiation readiness by visiting the course page for more details.
+If you’d like structured approach to boost confidence and negotiation skills, consider a program designed to help professionals build consistent career momentum and negotiation readiness; it teaches repeatable habits for interviews and offers that support both local and international mobility goals.

-Timing Tactics: Scheduling and Synchronizing Interviews
+Timing Tactics: Scheduling and Synchronising Interviews

-Prioritize and Batch When Possible
+Prioritise and Batch When Possible

 Aim to schedule interviews close together when feasible—this keeps information fresh and reduces prolonged decision-making.
 If interviews are spread over weeks, your decision timelines may stretch and increase anxiety.